jeremytammik/tbc/a/1882_track_nw_api.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;.ToElements();
 </pre>

-I used the ElementCategoryFilter but replaced the built-in category with my category (not built-in) and I removed the .OfClass filter.... although it is collecting 23,000+ lines which doesn't seem right either, so maybe I need to apply another filter 😕
+I used the ElementCategoryFilter but replaced the built-in category with my category (not built-in) and removed the .OfClass filter... although, it is collecting 23,000+ lines which doesn't seem right either, so maybe I need to apply another filter...

-**Answer:** I believe its a 3 step process.
+**Answer:** I believe it's a 3 step process.
 You find all lines, then narrow those down to the Detail Lines, and then narrow those down to get the line style you want.

 Add a new line style called "MyNewLineStyle" (match the caps exactly) and try something like this: